Pinchas Lapide: Jesus and Lapide

 "Christendom can gain salvation only together with Israel.
 The Christians will one day be asked, Where are your Jewish brothers and sisters?
 The church will one day be asked, Where have you left Israel?
 For the sake of the Jew Jesus there is no ultimate separation between church and Israel.
 For the sake of the gospel there is provisionally, before the eschatological future, also no fusion.
 But there is the communal way of the hoping ones."

-In their common declaration, Lapide and Moltmann acknowledge that the diverging paths of Christianity and Judaism may only be as consequential as the man-made barriers that hinder rapprochement.
-Both agree that Christianity and Judaism are pilgrim's paths to the same God.
+In their joint declaration, Lapide and Moltmann acknowledge that the historical divergence between Christianity and Judaism is largely a result of artificial barriers that hinder reconciliation.
+Both affirm that Christianity and Judaism are parallel pilgrim paths leading to the same God.

-In another debate on the messianic connotations of Isaiah 53 with Walter C. Kaiser Jr., Lapide posits that the people of Israel collectively are the expiatory lamb of mankind; God visits the sin of Israel with the full impact in order to let guilty mankind survive, a position that Kaiser thought could be interpreted as being close to the traditional evangelical Christian interpretation of Isaiah 53.
-The interpretation of Israel as a guilt offering is less clear in the mind of Kaiser, when comparing Isaiah 29:13 with Isaiah 53:9:
+In another debate on the messianic interpretation of Isaiah 53 with Walter C. Kaiser Jr., Lapide argues that the people of Israel, collectively, serve as the expiatory lamb for humankind.
+He posits that God allows Israel to bear the burden of suffering, thereby enabling guilty humankind to survive.
+Kaiser, while recognizing the sacrificial theme in Lapide’s interpretation, notes that it bears similarities to the traditional evangelical Christian reading of Isaiah 53.
+However, he questions whether Israel as a collective guilt offering aligns with the text, especially when comparing Isaiah 29:13 with Isaiah 53:9: